eip-mason/intro-python/README.md

 ### Group discussion:

   *  What is programming?
-  *  Why should you learning programming?
+  *  Why should you learn programming?
   *  What is the impact of programming on our world?

 ### Introduction to computational thinking